What You’ll Learn 🖥️

 OVL & alarm channel

-Select the Display type from the drop-down list according to your requirements.
+Select the Display Type from the drop-down list according to your requirements.

 Column selection